 Have the pre-printed awards in a stack at the front of the class, and have the awards projected on the board so that everyone can see them as they are given out.
 Call on a student to read the complete award and then have them guess who the award goes to, or call the recipient of that award to the front of the class.

 You might consider taking photos during the ceremony, depending on your school policy.
 These could be uploaded to the school's social media pages and added to the newsletter with the correct permission.
 Maybe you could create a hashtag for them (e.g. #MaloneyMusicAwards).

 Here is the best part.
 You don't have to create the awards yourself.
 I've already done it for you.

 The MTR Music Award Certificates contain over 118 EDITABLE certificates making it possible for you to add students' names to each certificate!

-While many other classes are dealing with a lack of engagement or discipline issues, you'll be able to take advantage of making a memory your students will remember for years to come!
+While many other classes deal with a lack of engagement or discipline issues, you can take advantage of making a memory your students will remember for years to come!

 Wishing you a smooth road to the end of the year.